Myth #9: ADHD medication should be reserved only for severe cases.

 It must be said: Being an MD who allegedly has ADHD does not automatically make you an ADHD expert.

 Actions have consequences.
-These online promoters risk millions of people never learning why they, or their loved ones, are continuously dogged by certain problems that feel out of their control—and having the opportunity to choose to gain control, via medication.
+These online promoters risk millions of people never learning why they, or their loved ones, are continuously dogged by certain problems that feel out of their control.
+They risk millions of people never having the opportunity to choose to gain control, via medication.
 They prey on an American tendency to hold grudges over someone gaining a perceived advantage they do not enjoy.

 Borrowing a metaphor from my blog series ADHD, Eyeglasses, and Stigma: We might compare it to how some of us need eyeglasses to keep from walking into walls, but others need eyeglasses only to see finer details.
 As in reading.